orgva/rp-portfolio/README.md

 # rp-portfolio
-A basic Django-app deployed in AWS
+A basic Django-app deployed to pythonanywhere.
+Following the realpython Django rp-portfolio tutorial.